1. About co-codamol for adults

 Is there any food or drink I need to avoid?

-If you're worried about co-codamol and your fertility, talk to your doctor.
+If you're worried about taking co-codamol for longer than 3 days, and how this may affect your fertility, talk to your doctor.

 Will recreational drugs affect it?